3 min read

 5 Signs Your Business Is Ready to Grow

-Having more demand than you can supply is a sure sign your business is doing well.
-However, many business owners mistake this for the only indicator they need to grow their business.
-Although it’s a strong indicator, it’s important to first determine if the high demand is temporary or if it’s sustainable for years to come.
-Similar to showing three to five years of financial growth, it’s important to show multiple years of high demand with reasonable belief demand will continue.
+Having more demand for your products or services than you can supply is a sure sign your business is doing well.
+Although it’s a strong indicator, first determine if the high demand is temporary or if it’s sustainable for years to come.
+Similar to financial growth, it’s important to show multiple years of high demand with reasonable belief this volume will continue.

-3. You have new market opportunities
+3. New market opportunities

-When creating a business plan or considering expanding your business, it’s vital you run projections on your plans.
 Projection calculations look different depending on the type of business and industry, but most include a sales forecast, expenses budget, cash flow statement and balance sheet to confirm there will be – and when there will be – a return on investment.
 Lenders and investors also often require these calculations.

 Chad Solberg